geekodour/o/content/docs/masterplan.md

 -   What exactly do I want to achieve?
 -   How can I measure success?
+-   dont
+    -   Assuming nothing will go wrong
+    -   Assuming you know exactly how long each task is going to take
+    -   Assuming you know exactly what to build
+    -   Plan more carefully
+    -   Add a larger margin of error
 -   Am I actively seeking out information about this?
 -   Can I break this down into more manageable parts?
 -   Is this really my goal?
 Or is it just some projection, am I constrained by fears or uncertainties?